 I always choose mineral sunscreens over chemical sunscreens because they’re simply better for your skin.
 Why?

--They are more gentle and less irritating on the skin, especially good for sensitive skin types.
+-Mineral sunscreens are more gentle and less irritating on the skin, especially good for sensitive skin types.
 I love this part because my skin is less oily and I don’t get extra breakouts when I use mineral sunscreens.

--They offer both UVA and UVB protection (broad-spectrum protection is key!), whereas many chemical ones do not offer complete protection unless you combine several of them!
+-They offer both UVA and UVB protection (broad-spectrum protection is key!), whereas many chemical ones do not offer complete protection unless you combine several of them.